 Customs organizations implement government policies that help facilitate trade at the border.
-In an era of trade globalization, it is important that trade is secure in and that customs rules and procedures are kept to a minimum to reduce trade transaction costs.
+In an era of globalization, it is important that trade is secure and that customs rules and procedures are kept to a minimum to reduce transaction costs.

 The APEC Sub-Committee on Customs Procedures (SCCP) was established in 1994.
 Its main objectives are to simplify and harmonize regional customs procedures to ensure that goods and services move efficiently, effectively and safely through the region, and to reconcile and facilitate border control.